OreoPacket2109/AMLS_23-24_SN20086546/README.md

 # Applied Machine Learning Systems (2023-24) Code
+## Project Description
+Code for ELEC0134

-Project documents the development of CNNs used in a binary and multiclass classification task.
+Code develops CNNs for binary and multiclass classification.

-Can output learning curves, confusion matrices, and compute the models' accuracies.

-Images used to train the models are obtained from MedMNIST (add link)
+Two CNNs developed for each task to compare different structures' performances.

+Code prints out confusion matrices, accuracy scores, and learning curves.
+(Example images)

-## Installation
+## Project Organisation

-1. Copy the project files to the user's local machine.
-2. Install required libraries (look this up later)
+Folder arrangement.

+All files can be run from main.py

+Task A tasks are run in Task_A.py, Task B tasks are run from Task_B.py.

-## Running the Code
+## Running the Project
-How to use the code.

-Program will prompt user if they want to carry out task a or b first, or exit program.
+User will be directed to a menu screen where they will be prompted to choose if they want to run Task A or Task B. Must answer A, B, or X.

-Once in each task, program will ask user if they want to see the learning curves.
-Some users may not want to see this because it takes time to generate, so they may say no.
+User will also be asked if they want to see the learning curvse.
+Learning curves take lots of computational power to generate, and some users' machines may not be able to handle it, so they are given the option to skip this stage.

-Task A will additionally ask the user if they want to see the misclassified images.
-Users are free to say no.
+Program will prompt the user if they want to see misclassified images for Task A, but not Task B. This is because there are more images in Task B than A, making it messy to print them all out.

-Task B does not have this function because Task B has lots of pictures, and printing them out will clog up the user's screen, so this function has not been implemented.
-But users are free to add this to future versions of the code (please refer to contributing guidelines)

-Once the task is done, the user is taken back to the main screen.

-Maybe include flowchart for this section?

-## Credits
+## Required Packages
-Acknowledgements, credits, external libraries used